nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_xfercare.md

 On receipt, the Provider must then do the following:

-##### When a CDA arrives:

-1. First receive CDA.
+1. First receive booking
+2. Lookup / Create the Patient
+3. Create case
+4. Create booking- with the reference to the CDA document within it
+5. (Return the URL to the booking in the Location header)
+6. Receive the CDA message over ITK (or email)
-2. Find matched cases based on ID of the CDA->Appointment.DocumentReference.identifier.
+7. Find matched cases based on ID of the CDA->Appointment.DocumentReference.identifier
-3. If no case found:
-     a.
-Lookup / Create the Patient.
-     b.
-Create case.
-     c.
-Save the CDA to the record against this case.
-4. If case is found (as appointment was created first), merge CDA into case - save against the record so that the CDA information is easily accessible by a clinician against the case when the patient attends the appointment.
+8. Merge CDA into case - save against the record so that the CDA information is easily accessible by a clinician against the case when the patient attends the booking.

-##### When an appointment arrives:

-1. First receive Appointment.
-2. Find existing matched cases based on Appointment.DocumentReference.identifier->ID of the CDA document.
-3. If no case found:
-     a.
-Lookup / Create the Patient.
-     b.
-Create case
-     c.
-Create appointment- with the reference to the CDA document within it.
-4. If case is found (as CDA was received first), link appointment to the case - save against the record so that the appointment is linked to the clinical case that has been transferred using the CDA.
-This ensures that when the patient attends the appointment it is linked to the transfer of care information.

-This isolates the process from any sensitivity about whether both messages arrive, and will work regardless of what sequence they arrive.